Kimbsy/clunk/README.md

           :draw-fn draw-menu!}})
 ```

 Scene update functions should take the current state and return the new state.
 Many clunk namespaces have ready-made update functions.
-The `clunk.sprite/update-state` function moves sprites based on their velocity and updates animations, the `clunk.collision/update-state` function checks for sprite collisions and applies appropriate `on-collide` functions (see section on [collisions](#collisions) below), the `clunk.delay/update-state` function updates any ongoing delays and exeuted ones which are finished (see secion on [delays](#delays) below) the `clunk.tween/update-state` function updates sprite tweens (see section on [tweens](#tweens) below).
+The `clunk.sprite/update-state` function moves sprites based on their velocity and updates animations, the `clunk.collision/update-state` function checks for sprite collisions and applies appropriate `on-collide` functions (see section on [collisions](#collisions) below), the `clunk.delay/update-state` function updates any ongoing delays and handles ones which are finished (see secion on [delays](#delays) below) the `clunk.tween/update-state` function updates sprite tweens (see section on [tweens](#tweens) below).

 ``` Clojure
 (defn update-demo